katlogic/rutorrent-login/README.md

        return false;
     }

-The `auth_ok()` function provides great deal flexibility.
-Not only you can use arbitrary database setup, but for example you can invoke a sudo script which launches rtorrent in screen, and fix permissions of `/home/user/.rtorrent.rpc` (because it must be R/W accessible by the webserver).
+The `auth_ok()` function provides great deal of flexibility.
+Not only you can use arbitrary database setup, but you can also invoke a sudo script which launches rtorrent in screen on successful login, and fix permissions of `/home/user/.rtorrent.rpc` (because it must be R/W accessible by the webserver).

 Security